Optimized Small Cap Core

 Annualized Disclosure Presentation

-Xponance, Inc. (“Xponance”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Xponance has been independently verified for the periods from November 1, 1998 through December 31, 2019.
-A copy of the verification reports is available upon request.
-Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-Verification does not ensure the accuracy of any specific composite presentation.
+Xponance,® Inc. (“Xponance®”) claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+Xponance® has been independently verified for the periods from November 1, 1998 through December 31, 2020.
+The verification report is available upon request.

 On August 31, 2018, FIS Group, Inc. (“FIS Group”) acquired Piedmont Investment Advisors, Inc.’s (“PIA”) predecessor, Piedmont Investment Advisors, LLC.
-Xponance is the successor registrant under the Investment Advisers Act of 1940 (the “Advisers Act”) to both FIS Group and its wholly-owned subsidiary, PIA.
-Pursuant to a corporate rebranding and consolidation strategy, Xponance was established effective April 1, 2020, to leverage the long histories of its predecessor entities in providing customized investment management products to institutional clients.
+Xponance®, Inc. (“Xponance®”) is an independent, registered investment adviser and is the successor registrant under the Investment Advisers Act of 1940 (the “Advisers Act”) to both FIS Group and its wholly-owned subsidiary, PIA.
+Pursuant to a corporate rebranding and consolidation strategy, Xponance® was established effective April 1, 2020, to leverage the long histories of its predecessor entities in providing customized investment management products to institutional clients.
 FIS Group (through its former subsidiaries, Fiduciary Investment Solutions, Inc. and FIS Funds Management, Inc.) managed assets since 1996 and PIA (through its former affiliate Piedmont Investment Advisors, LLC) began managing assets in 2000.
-The firm maintains a complete list of composite descriptions, which is available upon request.
+The firm maintains a list of composite descriptions and limited pool fund(s) descriptions, which is available upon request.

 Optimized Small Cap Core Composite contains fully discretionary Small cap core equity accounts and for comparison purposes is measured against the Russell 2000 Index.
 The product typically has fewer than 100 holdings and a predicted tracking error target range of 5% – 8% vs. Russell 2000.
 The Optimized Small Cap Core Composite was created December 31, 2013.

 The U.S. Dollar is the currency used to express performance.
 Returns are presented gross and net of management fees and include the reinvestment of all income.
-Net of fee performance was calculated using actual management fees.
-The annual composite dispersion presented is an asset-weighted standard deviation calculated for the accounts in the composite the entire year.
-Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
+Net of fee performance was calculated using actual management fees Policies for valuing investments, calculating performance, and preparing GIPS reports are available upon request.

 The management fee schedule is as follows: First $50mm: 65 bps; Next $50mm: 55 bps; Over $100mm: 45 bps